 Applying to the Program

-The program has a fall start, and deadline to apply is August 13.
+The program has a summer start, and the deadline to apply is March 31.
 An interview is required before entering this program.

 Learn more about admissions requirements and how to apply.

 A typical course sequence is as follows:

 Semester I (9 units):

 (3 units) This course will present formative and summative assessment data on administrative leadership, knowledge, skills, and dispositions to be an effective educational leader at a school site or system.
 The course also will present the underlying foundational theories and philosophies of leadership with a particular focus on values, beliefs, and attitudes necessary for effective leadership, along with the unique role and function of educational leaders in a changing and diverse society.
 In addition, the course will demonstrate specific development elements that characterize effective leadership, including team building, school climate change, decision-making, and professional ethics.
 Lastly, the course will provide an understanding of the “art of leadership” linked with the concept of “change agent”, appreciation of change, and how it evolves.

 (3 units) This course will provide a critical analysis of the educational system and how socially constructed paradigms create and maintain economic stratification and perpetuate ongoing educational disproportionality.
 The course will present how inequality is constructed in society in general and how it functions in educational institutions.
 The course also will explore student diversity issues, equitable achievement outcomes in education, second language/English learner instruction, and prevailing attitudes and understandings around race, class, gender, socioeconomic status, etc. in a culturally diverse society.
 The course will illustrate the strengths and perspectives in teaching and learning as a culturally based process.